GeoDS/CATS/README.md

 python -m scripts.train_cats [--img_path] [--traj_path] [--save_path]
 ```

 Where `img_path` is the spatiotemporal mobility matrix npy files, `traj_path` is the original individual GPS trajectory files, `save_path` is the path to save model weights.
-Note that currently  the original `img_path` and `traj_path` data are not released due to NDA and privacy concerns.
+Note that currently the original training data (i.e., `img_path` and `traj_path`) are not released due to NDA and privacy concerns.

 ### Inference